semrush/intergalactic/website/docs/get-started-guide/dis-starter-guide/dis-starter-guide.md

 @## Breakpoints

 > **TL;DR or main thoughts**: most of our products are designed to work with data on the desktop, since there is a lot of data visualization.
-So adaptivity is not yet required for all products.
+So adaptivity isn’t yet required for all products.

 The main breakpoints that we recommend to use in our interfaces are: